Benefits of Coaching

 3. You’ll increase your managerial effectiveness.

-With an executive coach, you won’t just focus on your weaknesses.
-You’ll also develop strategies for capitalizing on your existing leadership abilities.
+A third benefit of coaching is that you won’t just focus on your weaknesses.
+With an executive coach you’ll also develop strategies for capitalizing on your existing leadership abilities.
 When you understand how to leverage your strengths in the context of your new role, you’ll gain confidence and efficiency, improving productivity along the way.

 And the changes don’t have to be monumental to be meaningful.
 As Anne Sugar writes, “it is the small tweaks and details that provide the most impact.”
 The right executive coach can help you identify simple, impactful behavioral adjustments that don’t take a lot of time to transform your work relationships.